 Activity Student Comments / reflection

 Describe Acute Medication Service

-Produce labels and maintaining patient
+Produce labels and maintaining patientfiles

-files on PMR
+on PMR

 Assemble prescriptions

 Record your own error rate in

 dispensing (dispensing at least 50

 items).
-Use EL providers system
+Use EL providers system for

-for recording any near misses.
+recording any near misses.

 Discuss any near misses in your dispensing

 with the pharmacist.
 This must include the

 potential implications and what

 can be learnt from near misses.

 Demonstrate competency in

-communicating with patients handing in
+communicating with patients handing inor

-or receiving dispensed prescriptions.
+receiving dispensed prescriptions.

 This should be achieved by handing out

-prescriptions for which simple
+prescriptions for which simple counselling

-counselling is required e.g. a

-prescription for an antibacterial, an
+is required e.g. a prescription for an

-ACEI.
-(Your plan for counselling should
+antibacterial, an ACEI.
+(Your plan for

-be discussed with the pharmacist first).
+counselling should be discussed with the

-Demonstrate competency in using the BNF and any other suitable information source as a medicines information resource available to a community pharmacist Demonstrate competency in the use of the online Drug Tariff or other suitable resources to confirm that a prescribed dressing / appliance is allowed to be prescribed on the NHS.
+pharmacist first).

+Demonstrate competency in using the

+BNF and any other suitable information

+source as a medicines information

+resource available to a community

+pharmacist.
+Suggested EL resources

+included in first section of EL handbook.

+Demonstrate competency in the use of the

+online Drug Tariff or other suitable

+resources to confirm that a prescribed

+dressing / appliance is allowed to be

+prescribed on the NHS.

+Perform a calculation to assist in determining

+the correct dose of a medication.